usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                 to 1.0.
 The second column gives the twist at that span location.
 If specified as a string, this string must contain the path to a csv file containing the twist data formatted in columns, as with the array.
 For properties as a function of span, MachUp will linearly interpolate intermediate values.
+Note that this parameter also determines the mounting angle and washout of the wing segment.
 Defaults to 0.

             "dihedral" : (float, array, or string, optional) Gives the dihedral of the wing segment.
 Defined the same as "twist".
 Defaults to 0.